[Agenda] Macron speech and Catalan vote This Week

 The vote comes despite a Spanish constitutional court ruling that the referendum is illegal and despite raids and arrests by Spanish gendarmes.

-The European Commission has insisted that the crisis was a domestic issue, but said that the constitutional order must be respected.
+The European Commission has insisted that the crisis was a domestic issue, while saying that the constitutional order must be respected.

 But Catalan authorities distributed more than 1 million ballots last weekend and onlined a new website with details of how and where to vote.